Our reclaimed water management scheme

 • Directly involving the community in water conservation

-Our REMS scheme is one of the largest and most complex water recycling schemes undertaken by a regional water authority.
+Our Northern Shoalhaven REMS scheme is one of the largest and most complex water recycling schemes undertaken by a regional water authority.

-First commissioned in 2002, the scheme now includes 33 dairy farms, two golf courses and several sporting grounds with reclaimed water for irrigation to well over 600 hectares of land.
+First commissioned in 2002, the scheme now includes reclaimed water from 6 sewage treatment plants which is distributed to 33 dairy farms, two golf courses and several sporting grounds providing reclaimed water for irrigation to well over 600 hectares of land.
 We are committed to promoting the beneficial use of treated wastewater and solids removed during the treatment process.

-Since its inception, REMS has facilitated the recycling of over 28,000ML of reclaimed water which is 70% of the total reclaimed water produced.
+Since its inception, REMS has facilitated the recycling of over 25,804ML of reclaimed water which is 59% of the total reclaimed water produced.

 Scheme components